Ghosting (behavior): Romantic relationships

-People primarily ghost in relationships as a way of avoiding emotional discomfort they are having in a relationship, and are generally not thinking of how it will make the person they are ghosting feel.
+People primarily ghost in relationships as a way of avoiding emotional discomfort they are having in a relationship, and may not take into consideration how it will make the person they are ghosting feel.

 A survey from BuzzFeed indicated that 81% of people who ghosted did so because they "weren't into" the person they ghosted, 64% said the person they ghosted did something they disliked, and 25% stated they were angry with the person.
+Ghosting was found to be more common in non-committed casual dating and less frequent in committed relationships.

 In 2014, a YouGov survey was taken to see if Americans have ever ghosted their partner to end a relationship.

 In that survey, 1,000 US adults were interviewed about ghosting, yielding the result that just over 10% of Americans have ghosted someone to break up with them.

+A 2018 survey determined women were much more likely to ghost than men.

+Motivations

+A 2024 study found that ghosting, while often perceived as a lack of care, is frequently motivated by prosocial intentions, with ghosters aiming to avoid causing direct emotional pain.
+The study found that ghostees significantly underestimate the care ghosters have for them, highlighting a disconnect between ghosters' intentions and ghostees' perceptions.
+Some women were motivated by conflict avoidance to ghost.

 Ghosting has become more prevalent.
+The more commonplace the behavior becomes, the more individuals can become desensitized to it, thus making people more likely to engage in ghosting.

-Various explanations have been suggested, but social media is often blamed, as are dating apps, polarizing politics and the relative anonymity and isolation in modern-day dating and hookup culture, which make it easier to sever contact with few social repercussions.
+Online platforms tend to exacerbate ghosting, as they create environments where people feel less accountable for their actions.
+When a relationship is online and there are few mutual social connections in the relationship, people are more inclined to ghost due to the lack of social consequences.
+Other factors which been implicated for causing ghosting include social media, dating apps, polarizing politics, and the relative anonymity and isolation in modern-day dating and hookup culture, which make it easier to sever contact with few social repercussions.

-In addition, the more commonplace the behavior becomes, the more individuals can become desensitized to it.
-Toma and Choi (2020) argue that these platforms exacerbate ghosting, as they create environments where people feel less accountable for their actions.
-Ghosting is now more than a romantic issue; it extends to various types of communication, including professional environments, where ghosting can lead to feelings of exclusion or frustration.
-Research by Barber and Santuzzi (2015) highlights the concept of "telepressure", a form of emotional distress that occurs when someone feels compelled to respond quickly to digital messages.
+Research by Larissa Barber and Alecia Santuzzi highlights the concept of "telepressure", a form of emotional distress that occurs when someone feels compelled to respond quickly to digital messages.
 The longer a person waits without receiving a response, the greater the emotional strain becomes.

-When a relationship is online and there are few mutual social connections in the relationship, people are more inclined to ghost due to the lack of social consequences.
-With ghosting becoming more common many people have become desensitized to it, making them more likely to engage in ghosting.
-Additionally, according to psychologist Kelsey M. Latimer, people who ghost in relationships are more likely to have personality traits and behaviors that are self-centered, avoidant, and manipulative.
+According to psychologist Kelsey M. Latimer, people who ghost in relationships are more likely to have personality traits and behaviors that are self-centered, avoidant, and manipulative.
 However, ghosting could also be a sign of self-isolation seen in people with depression, suicidal tendencies, or are relapsing with an addiction.